 Taking Your Photography to the Next Level

 - Shoot more than one picture.
 Give yourself some options.
 Sometimes the light can change in a second, or the person you’re photographing moves from posing to smiling their natural smile.
 These are the moments you really want to capture.
 If you’re getting someone (like a friend or your boyfriend) to take a picture of you, ask them to just keep taking, while you move around, turn your face, touch your hair etc. Don’t be shy!
 I normally hand my camera over and say “shoot ten images with about half a second between each one”.
 I’ll almost always find a useable option.

 - Try using a real camera.
 Cellphone photos can be really spectacular, but if you really want to start experimenting with photography, it’s worth investing and getting yourself a real camera.
+Make sure you read up on plenty of reviews and something like this aps-c vs full frame guide, to ensure you find the best camera for you and the kind of photos you plan on capturing.
 I started shooting on a Canon 700D, then moved on to a Fujifilm X-T10, which is what I use now.
 Shooting in RAW means that your camera is taking in all the info available, instead of using its own settings to determine colour, light etc and create a JPEG image.
 This will allow you to do a lot more with your images when you’re editing them later.

 - Straighten your horizons.
 This is the easiest way to make your images more pleasing to look at.
 Try to keep the horizon as straight as possible when you’re shooting, or straighten it during editing.
 Keep in mind that the vertical and horizontal lines of your images should frame your subject.
 If you’re shooting a person and they are looking towards the right, there should be more space in the direction they are looking in.
 Just remembering those two rules will have your images looking more beautiful already!